Andrettin/Wyrmsun/readme.txt

 - The Coal Mine is now built upon a deposit like the other mines.
 - Added snowy graphics for the dwarven Mead Hall and Bastion.

+* Factions
+- Founding the dwarven Shadowcharm Clan now requires having built a Temple, and having Loki as a worshipped deity.

 * Quests
 - The Andvari's Gold side-quest now requires the destruction of the Oinling Clan's Mead Hall, instead of the destruction of the entire clan.
 The magic ring will drop besides the destroyed hall.